 When you land the force comes up through your arch, knee, hip, and pelvic floor.
 That means you need strong arches, strong lower legs, knees, quads, glute, hamstring, and pelvic floor, and a core with the appropriate amount of tension.
 If the whole chain isn’t firing correctly the pelvic floor will be overworking leading to leaks, tightness, pain, etc.

-I intentionally built up the strength first and didn’t even try to start running until I knew I was strong enough (around 11 weeks postpartum).
+I intentionally built up the strength first and didn’t even try to start running until I knew I was strong and stable enough (which was around 11 weeks postpartum for me).

 You can use this one of two ways: